21prompts/holler/PROMPTS.md

 ## Prompt 18

 Before the start button modal is displayed, there's a flash of controls below.
 Let's fix this by ensuring the controls are hidden until the audio context is started.

+## Prompt 19

+Go through the code, markup and config files I've added in context carefully:

+- main.go
+- static/index.html
+- static/app.js
+- static/app.css
+- Procfile
+- Caddyfile

+Make notes about the features we have implemented so far and document them in README.md.

+Also add a section below on how to compile the app and run it locally.